vincentdchan/blocky-editor/README.md

 ![](./packages/blocky-example/src/arch.png)

-- Common: Provide the common utilities used by the editor.
-- Core: Written in VanillaJS.
-Can be used standalone without any UI frameworks.
+- Core: The core of the editor.
+Written in vanilla JS.
+It can be used standalone without any UI frameworks.
 - Preact: Wrap the editor in [Preact](https://preactjs.com/).
 Provide the UI facilities such as toolbar and banner.